canada-ca/canada-ca.github.io/_drafts/2017-08-30-making-canada-ca.markdown

 Driven by our goals of improved findability and reduced time to task, we also needed to decide between a light navigation, with a menu all on one page, or pages for each topic, and what they could contain.

-To learn more about the topic page design and testing, see [Topic page article]().

 We built simple prototypes of two different options for themes and did usability testing with 30 citizens.
 Based on this, we decided on the design which was used for the initial launch of Canada.ca in December 2013, and is still in use today:

 <img class="img-responsive" alt="Themes on canada.ca" src="/images/themes_1000x457.jpg">

 ## Ongoing testing and optimization

-Our research and testing on themes and navigation have only increased since Canada.ca was first launch and we will continue to refine the navigation model.
+Research and testing on themes and navigation have only increased since Canada.ca was first launch and we will continue to refine the navigation model.

 After 4 years, many of the bridges of topics and search are now in place and we're now shifting our focus to end-to-end task improvements.

 ## Find out more

 We’re happy to share what we’ve learned.
-If you’ve got questions, email us at ux.eu@tbs-sct.gc.ca
+Email us at ux.eu@tbs-sct.gc.ca

 ## Explore further